 Carmelina Moscato, a 35-year-old native of Mississauga, Ont., debuted for Canada Soccer’s Women’s National Team as a 17-year-old in 2002.
 An uncompromising centre back, she went on to collect 94 caps for Canada.
 She played in three FIFA World Cups and won an Olympic bronze medal along the way in 2012.
 She also played for pro clubs in Italy, Sweden and the U.S. before hanging up her cleats in 2016.

 Since then Moscato has done a fair bit of coaching obtaining her UEFA B coaching licence and soon to receive UEFA A Licence, acted as a technical director, commentated in television broadcasting, and worked for Canada Soccer as part of the Elite Player Elite Coach (EPEC).

 Canadian Soccer Business (CSB) represents a suite of top-tier national assets that are core to the sport of soccer in Canada.
 This includes representation for all corporate partnerships and media rights (broadcast and distribution) related to Canada Soccer’s core assets including its national teams, along with all rights associated with the Canadian Premier League – Canada’s professional men’s soccer league.

-Tag(s): Home News 2019 Archive September Womens Aurora FC Darby FC DeRo United FC Durham United FA FC London Hamilton United Elite North Mississauga SC Oakville Blue Devils Unionville Milliken S.C.
+Tag(s): Home News 2019 Archive September Womens Aurora FC Darby FC DeRo United FC Pickering FC FC London Hamilton United North Mississauga SC Oakville Blue Devils Unionville Milliken S.C.
 Vaughan Azzurri Woodbridge Strikers Alliance United FC FC Oshawa OSU Force